 Former Texas Rangers pitcher John Barfield shot to death

 Former Texas Rangers pitcher John Barfield was shot and killed in a domestic incident on Christmas Eve in Little Rock, Arkansas, authorities said.
-Barfield, 52, and his girlfriend were at his home when the woman's estranged husband, William Goodman, 59, of Pine Bluff came to the residence, said Little Rock police spokesman Lt.
+Barfield, 52, and his girlfriend were at his home when the woman's estranged husband came to the residence, said Little Rock police spokesman Lt.

 Add your comments below